Table of Contents

 Key Takeaways

-• If it doesn't appear your family can settle things, you can hire a professional mediator.
-These experts help people with a dispute come to a resolution without going to court.
+- If your family can't settle things, consider hiring a professional mediator to help resolve the dispute without going to court.

 While an inheritance can be a wonderful gift, it can lead to trouble in the wrong situation.
 When family members are grieving and dealing with the loss of a loved one, emotions can give way to disagreements over assets.
 This is even more likely if the terms are unclear or beneficiaries are surprised by the stipulations.